 This style is space-efficient and helps avoid certain kinds of common errors.
 Note that the lines within the loop are indented a modest amount: more than 1 or 2 spaces and less than 8 spaces.
 The opening bracket is on the end of the line that starts with the keyword and the closing bracket is directly below the first letter of the keyword.
+Eclipse/CDT uses this style by default.

 - 4. Put the indentation into the file when you type the code originally.
 If you indent one line, most text editors will indent the next line similarly. - 5.
 The other two generally approved styles are shown below.
-Please adopt one of these three styles and use it consistently.
 Randomly indented code is unprofessional and inappropriate for a graduate student.
+For CPSC 427, please use the style in paragraph 3 above.